What Is Boron?

 Most benefits from boron supplementation have been seen within the range of 3 – 10 mg daily and it is considered generally safe at or below 20 mgs per day.
 (3)

-I personally recommend taking 10 mgs per day to maximize your testosterone levels.
+I personally recommend taking 10 mgs per day to maximize your testosterone levels as that amount has shown the most benefit in the human case studies.

 Alpha Wolf Nutrition’s natural testosterone booster Force X7 includes 10 mgs of boron in its formulation!